 Aspiring Entrepreneur Learning From Company, Local Sales Professionals

 Instead of taking a class online or on campus, every week David Sanders, a Business Administration major, goes to Sandler Training in Albany to absorb all he can about sales and leadership.
 He is in the same training program as sales professionals from throughout the Capital District, and he earns college credits at the same time.
 Professor Matthew Farron, who helped develop the partnership with Sandler Training, said that the opportunity is “life changing.”
-David and Professor Farron are shown reviewing David's business plan.

 “This unique agreement means a lot for our students,” said Professor Farron, who teaches business courses through the Division of Business, Criminal Justice and Law.
 “Sales skills are extremely important regardless of the career you choose.
 Students now have the opportunity to gain these essential skills from a world leader in sales training.”